-So, there is as much ergonomics in going for a stroll as in spending time at your desk.
+So, there are as many ergonomics in going for a stroll as in spending time at your desk.
 Still, we associate unnecessary technicalities with it.

 It takes only a few considerations and some ergonomic furniture and ergonomic products to get it right.

 When planning a home office, you need to consider six factors to make it ergonomic friendly.

 - Ergonomic Mouse

 Let’s look into each one in detail.

 The most overlooked aspect of ergonomics is how you plan and implement your work routine.

 You should try to include different types and a variety of tasks.
 For e.g. writing your ideas down in a notebook instead of the computer, going for walks to contemplate new ideas, conducting standing meetings to save time.

 It is equally important not to overburden yourself with a huge amount of these tasks.
 Plan out your week, distribute your to-dos and keep achievable goals for each day.
 This way you do not spend a lot of time sitting or doing one monotonous task.

 According to these guidelines, it is better to take several short breaks while working.
 This means you can change your posture frequently and won’t risk stressing particular joints or muscles.